evcoats/Cyclic-Public/README.md

 Project for automating the moderation of large-scale live-action games of "Assassins"

+Players and moderators can choose and vote on rulesets which maximize potential for the game

 Django, AWS Elastic Beanstalk, JavaScript

 Additional Discord bot in development for automatic collection of votes